microsoft/FLAML/website/docs/Examples/Integrate - OpenAI.md

 FLAML offers a cost-effective hyperparameter optimization technique [EcoOptiGen](https://arxiv.org/abs/2303.04673).
-In this example, we will tune several hyperparameters for the OpenAI's completion API, including the temperature, prompt and n, to optimize the inference performance for a code generation task.
+In this example, we will tune several hyperparameters for the OpenAI's completion API, including the temperature, prompt and n (number of completions), to optimize the inference performance for a code generation task.
 Our study shows that tuning hyperparameters can significantly affect the utility of the OpenAI API.

 ### Prerequisites